manos-fr/Athlete_App/README.md

 Deployment in Heroku: ``` https://quiet-fjord-36801.herokuapp.com ```
-(if it doesn't load at the first time try reload once more)
+(if it doesn't load at the first time try reload once more) *The long delay at the first load of the app, is due to Heroku's dyno that sleeps after 30minutes of idle.*

 or:
 - Download or clone the repo